Photos And Useful Information About Wilsons Promontory National Park

 Tidal River has a general store with a good range of supplies, post office, camping gas supplies and a take-away food shop.
 The open-air cinema and doctor services are available during the summer time.
 There are also some economical self-contained flats and lodges.
 The eco-friendly on site cabins are designed to blend into the natural environment.

-Pictures Of Wilsons Promontory National Park – are located in our Stock Photography Gallery on The Wilsons Prom Pictures page though we’ve included a beautiful selection of images that depict The Prom on the page below.
+Pictures Of Wilsons Promontory National Park – Besides the beautiful selection of images you’ll find below, a larger album is located in our Stock Photography Gallery on The Wilsons Prom Pictures page.

 Wilsons Promontory Lighthouse – Situated 19.1 km from Tidal River, the lighthouse is only accessible by foot or by boat.
 This enables those who are capable hikers to experience a real treat while staying in the luxurious comfort of one of the three cottages, each surrounded by breathtaking coastal scenery.